 If you currently use Wi-Fi technology to connect your computer and other devices to broadband, you’ll still be able to do this with fibre broadband.

 Will it cost a lot?

 Each broadband services provider has their own pricing package.
 We encourage you to get quotes from several providers in your area, so that you can get the best price and service package that suits your needs.

 Can I use the modem/router and other equipment I have now for my broadband or do I need to replace it?

 If you currently have broadband, your modem and router are both located in the same box.
-With fibre broadband, there will be two separate ‘boxes.'
+With fibre broadband, there will be two separate ‘boxes'.
 One of these boxes is the modem, which can be located almost anywhere in your home.
-The modem is provided free by Ultrafast Fibre when we connect your home into the network.
+The modem is provided free by Ultrafast Fibre when we connect your home onto the network.
 The second ‘box’ you’ll need is the router, which is a small box you can set on your desk or bench top.
 This router box is provided by your broadband service provider and the price is sometimes part of your connection package.
 Some telecommunications service providers may recommend that you retain your existing wireless router or provide an additional device in order to deliver specific services that they provide.